Judges for NSPRA and Chapter Award programs: Login below to access your judging assignments.

 Strategic programs, projects and campaigns submitted for Gold Medallion consideration must be entered in one of six categories, listed below.
 In each category, judges may select one winner, more than one winner or no winners.

 - Bond/Finance Campaign

 - Comprehensive, Strategic, Year-Round Communication Program

-- Crisis Communication Campaign (all types of crises, including COVID-19)
+- Crisis Communication Campaign

 - Marketing Communication Campaign